St. Cloud, Minnesota: Government

-Since 2005, St. Cloud's mayor has been Dave Kleis.
-He was reelected to a fifth term in 2020.
+Since 2025, St. Cloud's mayor has been Jake Anderson.
+The Minnesota Correctional Facility – St. Cloud, built in 1889, houses nearly 1,000 prisoners.

-St. Cloud has been moved by Congressional redistricting to a wide variety of Minnesota regions, including northern, south central, northwest and southwest.
+St. Cloud has been moved by congressional redistricting to a wide variety of Minnesota regions, including northern, south central, northwest and southwest.
 In Congressional district maps in effect since 2003, it has been grouped with rural areas and suburbs north and west of the Twin Cities.
 The district had only minor changes in a 2022 map drawn by a five-judge panel based on the 2020 census.
-St. Cloud is the largest city in Minnesota's 6th congressional district, represented by Republican Tom Emmer.
+As of the 2020 census, the city of St. Cloud is the second largest in Minnesota's 6th congressional district, represented by Republican Tom Emmer.
+The St. Cloud, Minnesota metropolitan area that includes adjacent communities has about a quarter of the 6th district population, though some of the area lies outside the district.

-The city makes up the majority of population of Minnesota State Senate District 14, which straddles the Mississippi River and includes parts of three counties, represented by Aric Putnam.
-Minnesota House District 14A includes generally western parts of the city as well as Waite Park, St. Augusta and adjacent rural areas, represented by Dan Wolgamott.
-District 14B includes east central and northeast St. Cloud, neighboring Sauk Rapids and parts of rural Benton and Sherburne Counties, represented by Tama Theis.
+The city makes up the majority of the population of Minnesota State Senate District 14, which straddles the Mississippi River and includes parts of three counties, represented by Aric Putnam.
+Minnesota House District 14A includes generally western parts of the city as well as Waite Park, St. Augusta and adjacent rural areas, represented by Bernie Perryman.
+District 14B includes east central and northeast St. Cloud, neighboring Sauk Rapids and parts of rural Benton and Sherburne Counties, represented by Dan Wolgamott.

 In 2016, St. Cloud converted from 5% to 80% renewable energy by using solar gardens, street light improvements, bio-gas, and other energy efficiency initiatives.
 St. Cloud's wastewater plant converts sugar-laden liquids from local food and beer manufacturers into fuel and fertilizer.
 Since 2020, the city has produced more energy than it consumes.

-Past mayors of St. Cloud include: